berry-cs/sinbad/tutorials/python/forex/forex.md

   For example, `change_reference( { 'USD' : 1.2, 'JPY' : 150, 'Date' : 'today' }, 'EUR', 'USD')` should produce `{'EUR': 0.8333, 'JPY': 125.0, 'Date' : 'today' }`.

+* Determine the strongest and weakest currencies against the Euro.
+You can use `ds.field_list()` to obtain a list of the labeled elements in the data, i.e. `['AUD', 'BGN', 'BRL', 'CAD', 'Date', ..., 'USD', ...]`.
+Remove any strings from the list that are not 3 uppercase letters long.
+Then you have a list of the currencies for which values are available and you can use `fetch_float` accordingly.

+* Incorporate another data set like [this one](https://raw.githubusercontent.com/datasets/currency-codes/master/data/codes-all.csv) to look up and display currency names instead of just their alphabetic codes.